We ask every group playing in ORLGA competitive events to keep 2

 Unfinished Holes and Conceded Strokes

 Example 2: Sue and Pat are partners in a four-ball stroke play competition playing the 5th hole.
-Sue has an equitable stroke control limit of 7.
-Sue lies 6, 14 feet from the pin.
+Sue has a maximum handicap score of 9.
+Sue lies 8, 17 feet from the pin.
 Pat lies 5, 20 feet from the pin.
 Pat holes the putt for a 6.
 Sue picks up her ball on the hole, because Sue cannot better the score of 6 by her partner.
-Now, Sue's most likely score for the hole with 2 putts would be an 8; but her ESC limit is 7.
-Sue should record X7 on the scorecard because the most likely score may not exceed the player's ESC.
+Now, Sue's most likely score for the hole with 2 strokes would be a 10; but her maximum handicap score is 9.
+Sue should record X9 on the scorecard because the most likely score may not exceed the player's maximum handicap score.

 Holes Not Played